Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 This guide describes how to setup a Single Board Computer (SBC) with Duet 3.
 It assumes you are using Raspian (the operating system that runs on the Raspberry Pi) and are using the SD card image specifically setup for Duet 3.
 In the future other SBCs may be officially supported.
 Most of the time you can start at Step 2 as you will receive a SD card pre-flashed with the image of Raspian, however If your SD card supplied with the Duet 3 mainboard becomes damaged or lost, start at step 1.

-# Step 1 - Flash the image file
+# 1. Flash the image file

 1. You will need at least an 8Gb class 10 SD card.